recidive/matic-docs/docs/supernets/polybft.md

 ## Overview

 PolyBFT is the consensus mechanism of Polygon Edge.
 It is composed of two core parts, a consensus engine and a consensus protocol.
+It uses the [IBFT 2.0 protocol](https://github.com/0xPolygon/go-ibft) as a consensus engine to seal blocks, and [system smart contracts](https://github.com/0xPolygon/core-contracts) to implement a staking solution for the protocol.

 <!-- TO ADD PROPER DIAGRAM -->